Here’s what to see and do in the coming week

-Family days out, cinema listings and walk tours in King’s Lynn and West Norfolk in the coming week
+Range of things to see and do including cinema screenings and health walks in King’s Lynn and West Norfolk in the coming week

 EXHIBITIONS